daniel-dpq/TangleDiff/README.md

 We present here a dataset of 79,890 entangled sequences collected through large-scale sequence screening, ESMFold structure prediction and a setries of data cleaning steps.
 Sequences and all other information (e.g. functions, organisms, calculated binding energies) are availbale at `data/Uniref50_entangled_homodimer.csv`.

-To use TangleDiff, we provide a conda environment for the easy use of TangleDiff.
+We provide a conda environment for the easy access.
 You can install TangleDiff and its dependencies by:

 ```shell
 git clone https://github.com/daniel-dpq/TangleDiff.git